lean-stack/php-messagebus/README.md

 # Lean PHP Messagebus #

-> A Lean PHP Messagebus
+> A Lean PHP Messagebus (just a demo for my trainings)

 ## CommandBus Design